 The Crazy Thing That Happens When You Stop Showering

 Chances are you don't question your showering habits all that much.
-You simply wake up, work out, shower, then get ready for work.
-Well, this might make you rethink your relationship with rinsing.
+You simply wake up, work out, shower, then get ready for work — or something along those lines.

-James Hamblin, a journalist from the Atlantic, decided to gradually go wash-free.
+In 2016, James Hamblin, a journalist from The Atlantic, decided to gradually go wash-free and document it in with a story.
 He was inspired by New York Times journalist Julia Scott who was a subject in another no-soap, no-shower experiment testing a living bacteria skin spray.
 The spray, developed by a biotech start-up, looks, feels, and tastes like water but is full of a special bacteria that scientists believe lived on our skin microbiome until we started ruthlessly washing it off.
 The idea: Your body can actually manage its little skin ecosystem if you stop messing with it.

-So Hamblin said he slowly stopped using any soaps or moisturizers and even stopped using deodorant.
-He continues to wash his hands (in the name of preventing the spread of germs and diseases) and rinses with water when he's visibly dirty or has serious bedhead (but rarely steps inside an actual shower).
+That was Hamblin's theory.
+So he slowly stopped using any soaps or moisturizers and even stopped using deodorant.
+He continued to wash his hands (in the name of preventing the spread of germs and diseases) and rinse with water when he was visibly dirty or had serious bedhead (but rarely stepped inside an actual shower).

 We're not saying you should live your life like you're always at a music festival, but this might be a legitimate reason to go natural, at least some of the time.
 (You're going to want these hairstylist-approved tips for weaning yourself off the 'poo.)
 As gross as it may initially sound, it'll save you both time and money in the long run.